Saltar al contenido principal

 International Funding

 Grants, networks and partnerships to boost your research and collaboration on a global scale.
+Management and tracking are centralized in the institutional platform.

 ANID International Grants